ropensci-archive/opendata/opendata.md

 ###Web Analytics###

 -   [GTrendsR](https://github.com/dvanclev/GTrendsR) (not on CRAN): R functions to perform and display Google Trends queries.
 Another Github package ([rGtrends](https://github.com/emhart/rGtrends)) is now deprecated, but supported a previous version of Google Trends and may still be useful for developers.
 -   <pkg>rgauges</pkg>: This package provides functions to interact with the Gaug.es API.
 Gaug.es is a web analytics service, like Google analytics.
-You have to have a Gaug.es account to use this package.
+You have to have a Gaug.es account to use this package. (\$) (K)
 -   <pkg>RGA</pkg>: Provides functions for accessing and retrieving data from the [Google Analytics APIs](https://developers.google.com/analytics/).
 Supports OAuth 2.0 authorization.
 Also, the RGA package provides a shiny app to explore data.
 There is another R package for the same service (RGoogleAnalytics); see above entry.
+(K)
 -   <pkg>RGoogleAnalytics</pkg> ([GitHub](https://github.com/Tatvic/RGoogleAnalytics/issues)) provides functions for accessing and retrieving data from the Google Analytics API.
-There is another R package for the same service (RGA); see next entry.
+There is another R package for the same service (RGA); see previous entry.
+(K)
 -   <ohat>RGoogleTrends</ohat> (not on CRAN) provides programmatic access to Google Trends data.
 This is information about the popularity of a particular query.
 -   <pkg>RSiteCatalyst</pkg>: Functions for accessing the Adobe Analytics (Omniture SiteCatalyst) Reporting API.